Dr Rowena Ball

 Researcher's projects

-I am an applied mathematician and physical chemist with broad research expertise in nonlinear and complex dynamical systems.
+I am a mathematical scientist and physical chemist with broad research expertise in nonlinear and complex dynamical systems.

 Available student projects